 Let he who is without sin cast the first stone.

 The splashing eventually stopped and then started again at a slower pace.
 I caught a glimpse of João’s hand rising above the box, holding a large piece of cloth, then rapidly swinging down, followed by a wet SLAP on the deck.
 This was repeated several times until his hands reached forward to wring out the cloth.
 The “cloth” was actually his shorts.
-They needed rinsing.
+They needed to be rinsed.

 When the aerobic activity finally ended, João appeared from behind the box and made his way forward.
 The damp shorts hung limply from his hips and water matted the dark hair of his skinny legs.
 Seeing his obvious misery, I couldn’t help but feel sorry for the guy.
 (God knows, we’ve all been there.)
 But he quickly cut off any sympathy with a glowering stare, making it clear I should just keep my mouth shut.
 Without a word he stepped into the hold, frowning at me as he lowered himself down.
 And I couldn’t break free from that frown — I was utterly hypnotized.

 The hatch slammed shut and the spell was broken.
 I was finally able to stretch out again.
 Looking at my watch, I saw it was just after four in the afternoon.
 I had slept for almost three hours.
-The sun was lower and I positioned myself to get back into the shade.
-I tried for more sleep but couldn’t settle down.
+The sun was lower but still very hot, and I positioned myself to get back into the shade.
+I tried for more sleep but I couldn’t settle down.
 My stomach was the problem again.
-Now it was craving something to fill it.
+Despite all that had happened, it was now craving for something to fill it.

 Next chapter: Ice Cream